MikaGeebelen/Flow-Fields/README.md

 Flow Fields are a solution to the pathfinding problem.
 Regular pathfinding requires each pathfinder to calculate a path to reach the end.
 Instead we calculate the path to the end goal for every position the pathfinder can be in.
-Then the pathfinder has to just use the pre-calculated paths to the goal.
+Then the pathfinder only has to use the pre-calculated paths to the goal.

 This is mostly used for large groups of pathfinders since this is more efficient.